ryanirl/torchvf/README.md

 ```

 If you have cloned the library, downloaded the weights, and downloaded the
-BPCIS dataset you *should* be able to do `python3 eval.py --config_dir
+BPCIS dataset you *should* be able to do
+`python3 scripts/eval.py --config_dir ./weights/bact_fluor/h1/eval_config.py`.
-../weights/bact_fluor/h1/eval_config.py`.
-This will run evaluation on the
+This will run evaluation on the bacterial fluorescence subset using the config
-bacterial fluorescence subset using the downloaded weights.
+file from the downloaded weights.

 ## Usage